blarney-lang/blarney/README.md

   (!) : c -> i -> e
 ```

 A wide range of combinations of types are supported.
-Because the
-operator is so general, the types `c` and `i` usually need to be known
-from the context, to avoid ambiguity errors from GHC.
-However, due to
+The functional
-the functional dependency `c -> e`, the return type can be inferred
+dependency `c -> e` allows the return type to be inferred from the
-from the collection type.
+collection type.

 ## Class 4: FShow